Mental Health Facilities San Bernardino, CA

 Victor Community Support Services San Bernardino

-Victor Community Support Services San Bernardino is a mental health treatment center in San Bernardino, CA, located at 1908 Business Center Drive, Suite 220, 92408 zip code area.
+Victor Community Support Services San Bernardino is a mental health facility in San Bernardino, CA, located at 1908 Business Center Drive, Suite 220, in the 92408 zip code.
 Victor Community Support Services San Bernardino provides outpatient treatment.
-Victor Community Support Services San Bernardino offers cognitive behavioral therapy, trauma therapy and group therapy to children / adolescents and young adults.
-Victor Community Support Services San Bernardino also supports patients with eating disorders, transitional age young adults and children/adolescents with serious emotional disturbance.
-Additional services at Victor Community Support Services San Bernardino consist of suicide prevention services, psychosocial rehabilitation services and case management.
+Victor Community Support Services San Bernardino provides couples/family therapy, cognitive behavioral therapy and individual psychotherapy to children / adolescents and young adults.
+Victor Community Support Services San Bernardino also supports people with trauma, children/adolescents with serious emotional disturbance and people with PTSD.
+Some other services available at Victor Community Support Services San Bernardino include psychosocial rehabilitation services, intensive case management and case management.

 Whitney Young Family Health Center

-Whitney Young Family Health Center is a mental health clinic in San Bernardino, California, located at 1755 Maple Street, 92411.
-Whitney Young Family Health Center offers outpatient treatment.
-Whitney Young Family Health Center provides cognitive behavioral therapy, behavior modification and group therapy to seniors 65 or older, young adults and adults.
-Some other services provided by Whitney Young Family Health Center include integrated primary care services, suicide prevention services and case management.
+Whitney Young Family Health Center is a mental health treatment clinic in San Bernardino, California, located at 1755 Maple Street, in the 92411 zip code.
+Whitney Young Family Health Center provides outpatient treatment.
+Whitney Young Family Health Center provides dialectical behavior therapy, couples/family therapy and trauma therapy to seniors 65 or older, children / adolescents and adults.
+Additional services provided by Whitney Young Family Health Center consist of integrated primary care services, case management and suicide prevention services.

 County Of San Bernardino Dbh Phoenix Community Counseling

-County Of San Bernardino Dbh Phoenix Community Counseling is a mental health facility in San Bernardino, CA, located at 820 East Gilbert Street, in the 92415 zip code.
+County Of San Bernardino Dbh Phoenix Community Counseling is a mental health facility in San Bernardino, CA, located at 820 East Gilbert Street, 92415 zip code area.
 County Of San Bernardino Dbh Phoenix Community Counseling provides outpatient treatment and telemedicine/telehealth.
-County Of San Bernardino Dbh Phoenix Community Counseling provides individual psychotherapy, trauma therapy and couples/family therapy to young adults, adults and seniors 65 or older.
-County Of San Bernardino Dbh Phoenix Community Counseling also supports people with serious mental illness, people with PTSD and patients with eating disorders.
-Some other services available at County Of San Bernardino Dbh Phoenix Community Counseling include family psychoeducation, suicide prevention services and supported housing.
+County Of San Bernardino Dbh Phoenix Community Counseling provides individual psychotherapy, trauma therapy and couples/family therapy to seniors 65 or older, young adults and adults.
+County Of San Bernardino Dbh Phoenix Community Counseling also supports LGBT, patients with eating disorders and people with serious mental illness.
+Additional services offered by County Of San Bernardino Dbh Phoenix Community Counseling consist of supported housing, psychosocial rehabilitation services and case management.

 Valley Star Community Services

-Valley Star Community Services is a mental health treatment clinic in San Bernardino, California, located at 1585 South D Street, Suite 101, in the 92408 zip code.
+Valley Star Community Services is a mental health treatment center in San Bernardino, California, located at 1585 South D Street, Suite 101, part of the 92408 zip code.
 Valley Star Community Services provides outpatient treatment.
-Valley Star Community Services provides couples/family therapy, trauma therapy and cognitive behavioral therapy to seniors 65 or older, young adults and adults.
-Valley Star Community Services also supports children/adolescents with serious emotional disturbance, people with trauma and people requiring dual diagnosis treatment.
-Additional services provided by Valley Star Community Services consist of case management and court-ordered outpatient treatment.
+Valley Star Community Services also offers trauma therapy, individual psychotherapy and cognitive behavioral therapy to young adults, adults and children / adolescents.
+Valley Star Community Services supports children/adolescents with serious emotional disturbance, people with trauma and transitional age young adults.
+Valley Star Community Services also provides case management and court-ordered outpatient treatment.

 County Of San Bernardino Dbh Mesa Counseling - 3.6 miles from San Bernardino, CA

 County Of San Bernardino Dbh Mesa Counseling is a mental health clinic in Rialto, CA, located at 850 East Foothill Boulevard, in the 92376 zip code.
-County Of San Bernardino Dbh Mesa Counseling provides outpatient treatment and telemedicine/telehealth.
-County Of San Bernardino Dbh Mesa Counseling offers group therapy, individual psychotherapy and psychotropic medication to young adults, children / adolescents and seniors 65 or older.
-County Of San Bernardino Dbh Mesa Counseling also supports people with trauma, LGBT and people requiring dual diagnosis treatment.
-More services at County Of San Bernardino Dbh Mesa Counseling include psychosocial rehabilitation services, intensive case management and case management.
+County Of San Bernardino Dbh Mesa Counseling provides telemedicine/telehealth and outpatient treatment.
+County Of San Bernardino Dbh Mesa Counseling offers trauma therapy, group therapy and couples/family therapy to seniors 65 or older, adults and children / adolescents.
+County Of San Bernardino Dbh Mesa Counseling also supports people with trauma, children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
+More services at County Of San Bernardino Dbh Mesa Counseling include case management, intensive case management and psychosocial rehabilitation services.

 Arrowhead Regional Medical Center Behavioral Health - 4.0 miles from San Bernardino, CA

 Arrowhead Regional Medical Center Behavioral Health is a mental health center in Colton, California, located at 400 North Pepper Avenue, 92324 zip code.
 Arrowhead Regional Medical Center Behavioral Health provides hospital inpatient treatment.
-Arrowhead Regional Medical Center Behavioral Health offers activity therapy, couples/family therapy and individual psychotherapy to adults and young adults.
+Arrowhead Regional Medical Center Behavioral Health offers group therapy, trauma therapy and couples/family therapy to adults and young adults.
 Arrowhead Regional Medical Center Behavioral Health also supports people with serious mental illness.
-More services available at Arrowhead Regional Medical Center Behavioral Health include chronic disease/illness management, case management and diet and exercise counseling.
+More services available at Arrowhead Regional Medical Center Behavioral Health include illness management and recovery, chronic disease/illness management and integrated primary care services.

 Va Loma Linda Ambulatory Care Center - 4.4 miles from San Bernardino, CA

 Va Loma Linda Ambulatory Care Center is a mental health treatment center in Redlands, CA, located at 26001 Redlands Boulevard, 92373 zip code area.
 Va Loma Linda Ambulatory Care Center provides telemedicine/telehealth and outpatient treatment.
-Va Loma Linda Ambulatory Care Center offers dialectical behavior therapy, activity therapy and individual psychotherapy to young adults, adults and seniors 65 or older.
-Va Loma Linda Ambulatory Care Center also supports people with PTSD, people requiring dual diagnosis treatment and people with traumatic brain injury.
-Additional services at Va Loma Linda Ambulatory Care Center consist of mentoring/peer support/consumer-run services, suicide prevention services and chronic disease/illness management.
+Va Loma Linda Ambulatory Care Center offers behavior modification, individual psychotherapy and group therapy to adults, young adults and seniors 65 or older.
+Va Loma Linda Ambulatory Care Center also supports people with traumatic brain injury, people with PTSD and seniors or older adults.
+Additional services at Va Loma Linda Ambulatory Care Center consist of family psychoeducation, assertive community treatment and case management.

 Va Loma Linda Healthcare System Mental Health (116a) - 4.5 miles from San Bernardino, CA

 Va Loma Linda Healthcare System Mental Health 116a is a mental health clinic in Loma Linda, California, located at 11201 Benton Street, 92357.
-Va Loma Linda Healthcare System Mental Health 116a offers outpatient treatment, telemedicine/telehealth and hospital inpatient treatment.
-Va Loma Linda Healthcare System Mental Health 116a provides cognitive behavioral therapy, couples/family therapy and group therapy to adults, young adults and seniors 65 or older.
-Va Loma Linda Healthcare System Mental Health 116a also supports clients referred from the court/judicial system, people requiring dual diagnosis treatment and veterans.
-Some other services provided by Va Loma Linda Healthcare System Mental Health 116a include mentoring/peer support/consumer-run services, case management and diet and exercise counseling.
+Va Loma Linda Healthcare System Mental Health 116a offers telemedicine/telehealth, outpatient treatment and hospital inpatient treatment.
+Va Loma Linda Healthcare System Mental Health 116a provides cognitive behavioral therapy, individual psychotherapy and behavior modification to young adults, adults and seniors 65 or older.
+Va Loma Linda Healthcare System Mental Health 116a also supports people requiring dual diagnosis treatment, veterans and clients referred from the court/judicial system.
+Some other services provided by Va Loma Linda Healthcare System Mental Health 116a include case management, suicide prevention services and diet and exercise counseling.

 Benchmark Transitions - 5.1 miles from San Bernardino, CA

 Benchmark Transitions is a mental health facility in Redlands, CA, located at 1971 Essex Court, in the 92373 zip code.
-Benchmark Transitions provides outpatient treatment, residential treatment and partial hospitalization/day treatment.
-Benchmark Transitions provides activity therapy, dialectical behavior therapy and psychotropic medication to young adults.
-Benchmark Transitions also supports people with traumatic brain injury, veterans and people with serious mental illness.
-Some other services available at Benchmark Transitions include family psychoeducation, housing services and illness management and recovery.
+Benchmark Transitions provides residential treatment, outpatient treatment and partial hospitalization/day treatment.
+Benchmark Transitions provides behavior modification, group therapy and dialectical behavior therapy to young adults.
+Benchmark Transitions also supports people with serious mental illness, clients referred from the court/judicial system and people requiring dual diagnosis treatment.
+Some other services available at Benchmark Transitions include case management, supported employment and family psychoeducation.

 Loma Linda University Behavioral Medicine Center - 5.9 miles from San Bernardino, CA

 Loma Linda University Behavioral Medicine Center is one of mental health facilities in Redlands, California, located at 1710 Barton Road, 92373 zip code.
-Loma Linda University Behavioral Medicine Center provides partial hospitalization/day treatment, outpatient treatment and hospital inpatient treatment.
-Loma Linda University Behavioral Medicine Center provides behavior modification, trauma therapy and electroconvulsive therapy to seniors 65 or older, young adults and children / adolescents.
-Loma Linda University Behavioral Medicine Center also supports people with trauma, people requiring dual diagnosis treatment and people with serious mental illness.
+Loma Linda University Behavioral Medicine Center provides hospital inpatient treatment, outpatient treatment and partial hospitalization/day treatment.
+Loma Linda University Behavioral Medicine Center provides activity therapy, individual psychotherapy and cognitive behavioral therapy to children / adolescents, adults and young adults.
+Loma Linda University Behavioral Medicine Center also supports people with trauma, children/adolescents with serious emotional disturbance and patients with eating disorders.
 Additional services provided at Loma Linda University Behavioral Medicine Center include suicide prevention services.

 Redlands Community Hospital - 6.8 miles from San Bernardino, CA

 Redlands Community Hospital is a mental health clinic in Redlands, CA, located at 350 Terracina Boulevard, 92373 zip code area.
 Redlands Community Hospital provides outpatient treatment, hospital inpatient treatment and partial hospitalization/day treatment.
-Redlands Community Hospital offers activity therapy, psychotropic medication and group therapy to young adults, adults and seniors 65 or older.
-Additional services offered at Redlands Community Hospital include suicide prevention services, psychosocial rehabilitation services and integrated primary care services.
+Redlands Community Hospital offers cognitive behavioral therapy, couples/family therapy and behavior modification to adults, seniors 65 or older and young adults.
+Additional services offered at Redlands Community Hospital include education services, psychosocial rehabilitation services and family psychoeducation.

 SPONSORED AD